davetron5000/optparse-plus/tutorial/4_happy_path.md

 There's a lot in there already to make our tests work and, fortunately, it makes our job of faking the home directory a bit easier.
-We need to save the original location in `Before`, and then change it there, setting it back to normal in `After`, just as we have done with the `$RUBYLIB` envrionment variable.
+We need to save the original location in `Before`, and then change it there, setting it back to normal in `After`, just as we have done with the `$RUBYLIB` environment variable (incidentally, this is how Aruba can run our app without using `bundle exec`).

 ```ruby
 require 'aruba/cucumber'